Depression and your relationship

 Depression can wreak havoc on your ability to experience and maintain intimacy within your relationship.
 Being depressed can illicit feelings of worthlessness; depression can affect moods, thoughts and behaviours, and even physical health.
-A common impact of depression is feeling lost or numb, so the depressed becomes disconnected from their inner self, and when we can’t connect to ourselves, naturally it becomes challenging to connect with others.
+A common impact of depression is feeling lost or numb, so the depressed become disconnected from their inner self, and when we can’t connect to ourselves, naturally it becomes challenging to connect with others.

-Dr Laurence Heller is a psychotherapist who has studied the human need for connection; he believes that, “it is the experience of being in connection that fulfils the longing we have to feel fully alive”.
+Dr Laurence Heller is a psychotherapist who has studied the human need for connection; he believes that “it is the experience of being in the connection that fulfils the longing we have to feel fully alive”.
 Regardless of what we are going through, the need for connection is deeply rooted in all of us since conception, therefore we continue to gravitate towards connection even if we are depressed.

 Living with depression, and trying to maintain healthy relationships can become draining.
 Depression can cause or magnify existing relationship issues, which in turn can feed the depression resulting in more intense feelings of loneliness and isolation, it’s a vicious cycle.

 However, there is hope, here are some practical tips to help you retain and enjoy intimacy in relationships when battling depression

 Get to know your depression